BobAubouin/Python_Anesthesia_Simulator/paper/PAS_paper.md

 - For Remifentanil: @mintoInfluenceAgeGender1997 and @eleveldAllometricModelRemifentanil2017.

-For Norepinephrine and Epinephrine clinical trial are rarer and usually only one comparment is used to model the distribution of those drugs in blood.
-In PAS the model from @abboudPharmacokineticsEpinephrinePatients2009 for Epinephrine and @beloeilNorepinephrineKineticsDynamics2005 for Norepinephrine.
+For Norepinephrine clinical trial are rarer and usually only one comparment is used to model the distribution of those drugs in blood.
+In PAS the model from @beloeilNorepinephrineKineticsDynamics2005 is programmed.

 Several studies have shown the influence of Cardiac Output (CO) on the pharmacokinetic of Propofol [@uptonCardiacOutputDeterminant1999; @kuritaInfluenceCardiacOutput2002; @adachiDeterminantsPropofolInduction2001].
 In @bienertInfluenceCardiacOutput2020 the authors proposed the assumption that the clearance rate of Propofol and Fentanil could be proportionnal to CO resulting in non-constant clearance rate.
 In the simulator the same assumption is made for the Propofol and extended to Remifentanil, Epinephrine and Norepinephrine clearance rates PK.
 It can be activated or desactivated to simulate the interaction between CO and the hypnotic system.